telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 }
 ```

+Orion Context Broker notifies NGSI10 subscribeContext using the POST
+HTTP method (on the URL used as reference for the subscription) with a
+notifyContextRequest payload.
+Apart from the subscriptionId element
+(that matches the one in the response to subscribeContext request) and
+the originator element, there is a contextResponses vector which is
+the same that the one used in the [queryContext
+responses](#query-context-operation).

+Currently, the originator is always "localhost".
+We will look into a
+more flexible way of using this in a later version.

 You may wonder why accumulator-server.py is getting this message if you
 don't actually do any update.
 This is because the Orion Context Broker
 considers the transition from "non existing subscription" to